 Ease of Transport

 Despite the bit of extra heft and length, this model is relatively easy to travel with due to the telescoping design.
 It also comes with a handy zippered sleeve that is easy to slide the umbrella into, making it quicker to access or stow without much effort.
-The wooden handle on the Balios makes it very pleasant to hold in the hand as well, improving our experience when toting it around.
+The wooden handle is very pleasant to hold as well, and improved our experience when toting it around.
 We found that this smooth feel made us more likely to reach for the Balios when we wanted a compact umbrella for the day.
-In this way "Ease of Transport" meant that we favored the product due to an agreeable set of features which, altogether, made it enjoyable to take on a variety of casual adventures.
+For us, a good score for "Ease of Transport" means that we favor a product due to an agreeable set of features which, altogether, make it enjoyable to take on a variety of casual adventures.
 The Balios fits this bill decently and is easy to carry in a bag, backpack, or to hang it from its own zippered sleeve with its sewn-in leash.

-The shaft is solid steel, a great material for a telescoping shaft.
-The ribs are mostly fiberglass, but the stretchers and the inner segment of the ribs are steel, which is actually not our favorite use of steel.
-We would prefer a more flexibly strong material here, such as fiberglass or carbon fiber.
-If the steel stretchers do get damaged, it is often irreversible as the metal itself can bend and snap.
+The telescoping shaft is made of durable steel.
+The ribs are mostly fiberglass, but the stretchers and the inner segment of the ribs are steel as well.
+This is actually not our favorite use of steel — we prefer a more flexible material here, such as fiberglass or carbon fiber.
+If the steel stretchers become damaged, it is often irreversible as the metal will bend and snap.

-In our Wind Test, this umbrella performed relatively well.
-It wasn't particularly strong in the wind—at just 15-20 mph, it inverted easily when it caught the wind under the canopy, and buckled when we braced it into the wind.
-It did, however, revert easily and without any signs of damage.
-Roughly 2/3 of the ribs are made of fiberglass, with the rest steel, and this appeared to be adequate to resist damage to the metal parts.
-The double/split canopy design seemed to help diffuse some of the energy of the wind as well, helping to avoid true damage.
+In our high wind test, however, this umbrella performed relatively well.
+It wasn't particularly strong or confidence-inducing at 40 mph (with the canopy directed head-on into the wind), and it inverted at 25 mph when we had the canopy catching the wind.
+It did, nonetheless, revert easily and without any signs of damage.
+Roughly two-thirds of the ribs are made of fiberglass, with the rest steel, and this appeared to be adequate to resist damage to the metal parts.
+The double/split canopy design helped diffuse some of the energy of the wind as well, helping to avoid true damage.
 Of the compact umbrellas, this model is among the best for durability.

 Ease of Use

-The Balios Double Canopy umbrella is a good quality, collapsible umbrella for an impressively low price.
-It is very classy looking, showing as an umbrella that could cost at least twice as much with the smooth and elegant wooden handle and well made solid steel shaft.
+The Balios Double Canopy umbrella is a good quality, collapsible umbrella with subtle but notable style features.
 The mechanics of the auto open/close function are sound, and the materials are durable.
 This is a great compact umbrella that you can dress up with if needed.
 All around functional and travel friendly, this canopy will reliably protect you from the elements.